shane-jeon/desci-alsdao/README.md

 ## About the Application

-Desci CAREGIVING ASSISTANT is a comprehensive patient monitoring and caregiver support platform designed specifically for ALS (Amyotrophic Lateral Sclerosis) patients, PARKINSON'S PATIENTS and their caregivers.
+CAREGIVING ASSISTANT is a comprehensive patient monitoring and caregiver support platform designed specifically for ALS (Amyotrophic Lateral Sclerosis) patients, PARKINSON'S PATIENTS and their caregivers.
 The application combines blockchain technology with traditional healthcare monitoring to provide a secure, transparent, and efficient way to track patient progress and manage care.

 ### Key Features